Last updated on March 27th, 2023 at 08:50 pm

 - Now it’s time to position your flowers.

-Side Note For Sandwiching The Flowers :
+Tips For Sandwiching The Flowers :

-If you want to have multiple layers of pressed flowers between your wood, the amount that you can accommodate will be affected by several factors.
+If you want to have multiple layers of flowers between your wood, the amount that you can accommodate will be affected by several factors.

 To allow for more sandwiching, you will need either thinner pieces of wood, such as plywood, or longer bolts.

-- Place your flowers on your paper.
+- Place your dry flowers on your paper.
 Space them out so that they are not touching each other.

 - Large flowers with large centres sometimes press better if you remove the centre of the flower so that they can flatten more easily.